johnmuteba/UJ--Introduction-to-Coding/README.md

 ### Instructor

-**Dr. John Weirstrass Muteba Mwamba**
+**Prof. John Weirstrass Muteba Mwamba**

 - **Email:** johnmu@uj.ac.za | jwmm@yorku.ac.za
 - **Office:** University of Johannesburg
 - **Phone:** +27 11 559 4371 (Office)
 - **WhatsApp/Direct:** +1 289 237 0366

-### University Information

-**University of Johannesburg**
-Faculty of Economic and Financial Sciences
-Master of Financial Engineering Programme

 ---

 ## License

-This repository is maintained for academic purposes at the University of Johannesburg.
+This repository is maintained for academic purposes by Dr John Weirstrass Muteba Mwamba.
 Materials are provided for educational use by enrolled students and researchers.

 See [LICENSE](./LICENSE) for more information.